An Investing Road Map for Pre-Retirees

 The usual insurance recommendations apply for the years leading up to retirement: property and casualty, personal liability, and health and disability, of course.
 If your children are grown and off your payroll, it's also wise to revisit your need for life insurance at this stage; while life insurance can make sense in some instances, you'll have less of a need for it once your dependents are grown.

 Maintaining an adequate emergency fund remains important at this life stage.
 Because higher-income and/or more specialized jobs are often more difficult to replace than is the case for people who are earlier in their careers, consider holding at least a year's worth of living expenses in liquid assets, rather than settling for the standard advice of three to six months worth.
-There's an opportunity cost to holding too much cash, of course, but having an adequate cushion will keep you from having to raid your retirement assets prematurely.
+There's an opportunity cost to holding too much cash, of course, especially these days.
+But having an adequate cushion will keep you from having to raid your retirement assets prematurely.

 Assess the Adequacy of Your Portfolio